Onufriev-Lab/GBION_tutorial/README.md

 ## Simulation of large systems using implicit solvent/explicit ions model

-This tutorial aims to demonstrate simulation of a large system containing DNA (nucleosome) in implicit solvent in combination with explicit ions.
-We assume that user has basic skills of running MD simulations using AMBER package.
-It also requires installing python with NumPy and Matplotlib libraries and CHIMERA([link for downloading](https://www.cgl.ucsf.edu/chimera/download.html)).
+This tutorial is designed to guide users through simulating a large DNA system (specifically, a nucleosome) using an implicit solvent model in combination with explicit ions implemented into the AMBER software package.
+The guide targets users with a foundational understanding of molecular dynamics (MD) simulations and requires Python installed with the NumPy and Matplotlib libraries, as well as the CHIMERA program([link for downloading](https://www.cgl.ucsf.edu/chimera/download.html)).

-The outline of this tutorial:
+The tutorial is structured to guide participants through the entire process of simulating a nucleosome.
+It consists of the steps below:

 1. Preparing the system with nucleosome for the simulations
 2. Preparing input files for the simulation of nucleosome